- Visiting Iceland FAQs

-Geysir used to regularly spout large quantities of water up to 70 meters into the air, which is 20 meters higher than the Old Faithful in the USA.
+Geysir used to regularly spout large quantities of water up to 230 feet (70 meters) into the air, which is 65.6 feet (20 meters) higher than the Old Faithful geyser in the USA.

-Geysir no longer erupts but fortunately the geyser Strokkur is right next to it, erupting up to 40 meters, every 5-10 minutes.
+Geysir no longer erupts, but fortunately, the Strokkur geyser is right next to it, erupting up to 131 feet (40 meters) every 5-10 minutes.

-Iceland is dotted with seething, bubbling, vividly coloured geothermal areas.
-These places are rich in sulphur, which turns the earth colourful, but it also has a distinctive odour.
+Iceland is dotted with seething, bubbling, vividly colored geothermal areas.
+These places are rich in sulfur, which turns the earth into various colors and gives off a distinctive odor.

-Because the smell also comes from the hot taps, people tend to associate it with cleanliness after spending some time in Iceland.
+Since the smell also comes from the hot taps in cities and towns, people associate it with cleanliness after spending some time in Iceland.